ShivaniKhatri96/dog-library/README.md

 - Making searchbar and select responsive
 - (Server-side) pagination added with responsive design in mind
 - Session storage used to temporarily store data
+- Article page shows more info about the species

 ### Currently working on

-- Working on Article page to show more info about the species
+- Make Article page responsive

 ### Goals

-- Making the whole project responsive
 - Deploy project
+- Check if there is any bugs in the project & fix if any
 - Update readMe for final time

 ### Linked used